Frequently Asked Questions

 - You are covered under the Medicaid Expansion (low-income adults).

-Who has to follow the new community engagement requirements?
+Who has to meet the new community engagement requirement?

-Adults ages 19-64 who are part of Montana’s Medicaid Expansion program.
+Adults aged 19-64 who are part of Montana’s Medicaid Expansion program must meet the community engagement requirement.
 These individuals must either meet the 80-hour requirement through community engagement activities or qualify for an exclusion.

 Who is in the “Medicaid Expansion population”?